FatihZee/FatihZee/README.md

 ### 👨‍💻 About Me

-I am currently working as a Backend Developer at the ESD Laboratory, focusing on API development, database management, and backend integration.
-Certified by Dicoding Indonesia and Skilvul, I have completed several backend projects and aim to become a Backend Developer at a leading company.
-My interests include **Web3 Development** and **IT consulting**, with a strong passion for continuous learning and making a positive impact.
+I am a former Backend Developer at the ESD Laboratory, specializing in API development, database management, and backend integration.
+With certifications from Dicoding Indonesia, Gamelab, and Skilvul, I have successfully completed several backend projects and collaborated with cross-functional teams to deliver efficient solutions.
+I am now seeking new opportunities as a Backend Developer, open to roles in any organization where I can leverage my expertise and passion for continuous learning, particularly in areas like Web3 Development and IT consulting, to make a positive impact.

 - 🌱 I’m currently learning **Backend Development, Laravel, Node.js, Express.js, PHP, Databases, etc**
 - 💬 Ask me about **Backend Development**